instructional leadership

 Tools should leverage technology for effective assessment

-The same technology that can makes edtech tools visually appealing and engaging also can provide teachers with real-time data on student performance and progress and give meaningful feedback to students as they learn.
-Technology-based assessments can also provide detailed data that drive an individualized learning experience for students.
-Many tools support teaching in the classroom by helping teachers collect data on the progress and performance of their students.
-Integrated formative assessments give teachers and students quick, predictable feedback using fixed-form assessments targeting specific skills or knowledge that teachers can use to inform their instruction.
+The same technology that can make edtech tools visually appealing and engaging can also provide teachers with real-time data on student performance and progress and give meaningful feedback to students as they learn.
+Technology-based assessments can also provide detailed data that drives an individualized learning experience for students.
+Many tools support classroom teaching by helping teachers collect data on students' progress and performance.
+Integrated formative assessments give teachers and students quick, predictable feedback using fixed-form assessments targeting specific skills or knowledge teachers can use to inform their instruction.

-Another way technology-based assessments can shine is in their ability to be adaptive—using computer-adaptive testing (CAT) to adjust the type and difficulty of questions presented to students based on the knowledge and ability of the test taker.
-The results of adaptive tests provide accurate assessment data on students from a wider range of abilities by eliminating ceiling and floor effects inherent in fixed-form tests and can be used to provide customized learning paths that meets student more precisely at their instructional level.
+Another way technology-based assessments can shine is in their ability to be adaptive—using AI-powered, computer-adaptive testing (CAT) to adjust the type and difficulty of questions presented to students based on the knowledge and ability of the test taker.
+The results of adaptive tests provide accurate assessment data on students from a wider range of abilities by eliminating ceiling and floor effects inherent in fixed-form tests and can be used to provide formative assessments that meet students more precisely at their instructional level.
+The greatest value comes when assessment results can translate directly into instructional next steps.

 Decision-makers should consider ESSA requirements